 Soak the cashew nuts, preferably overnight or for a minimum of 4 hours.
-Drain the cashews, rinse then put in a high-speed blender with 1/2 cup of fresh water and blend until smooth.
+Drain the cashews, rinse the put in a high-speed blender with 1/2 cup of fresh water and blend until smooth.

 Break open 2 probiotic capsules and add the contents to the blender.
 Blend briefly and leave overnight at room temperature to ferment.

-Finishing cashew cheese is easy, add the nutritional yeast, salt, lemon juice with ¼ cup of water to the blender and blitz Depending on how thick the cashew mixture is, with the motor running, keep adding water by the tablespoon until you have a thick smooth paste. without being too liquid.
+Finishing cashew cheese is easy, add the nutritional yeast, salt, lemon juice to the blender and blitz.
+Depending with the motor running, slowly add water until you have a thick smooth paste.

 For a shaped cheese, line a mould with muslin or cheesecloth, spoon in the mixture and wrap the muslin over the top.

 Let the cashew cheese rest in the fridge, within a day it should be firm enough to hold it’s shape.
 For a firmer cheese with a more cultured flavour store in the fridge for a few days.
 The longer it’s left the more moisture will evaporate and it will become firmer.